tymyrddin/purple/source/docs/distribution-networks/threat-landscape/procedural-threats/insider-threats.md

 ## Credential abuse by legitimate personnel

-Stedin's staff (roughly 4,500 permanent employees plus 1,000 contractors) have legitimate access to systems according to their roles.
+The portrait's workforce (roughly 4,500 permanent employees plus 1,000 contractors) has legitimate access to systems according to their roles.
 An operator has e-terracontrol SCADA access, an engineer has Smallworld GIS access, a technician has DIGSI 5 or AcSELerator QuickSet relay-configuration access.
 These staff members hold credentials (usernames, passwords, physical keys for substations) and have been vetted and trained.
 An insider threat occurs when legitimate personnel misuse their access.
-Who has access and how concentrated it is follows [how Stedin's workforce is distributed and the skill shortages that drive contractor reliance](../../operating-context/staffing-and-capability/staffing-realities.md).
+Who has access and how concentrated it is follows [how the workforce is distributed and the skill shortages that drive contractor reliance](../../operating-context/staffing-and-capability/staffing-realities.md).

 Motivations vary, and most are mundane.
 A disgruntled employee sabotages to wound the organisation; one recruited by a